 What is baby sign language?

 Baby sign language is a communication tool that seeks to motivate babies to communicate with gestures.
-It works by using manual signing that allows babies to communicate wants and even emotions before they can talk.
+It works by using manual signing that allows babies to communicate their wants and even their emotions before they can even talk.

-Complementing language with gestures and signing might diminish the frustration experienced by children who know what they want but still do not have the verbal skills to express themselves.
-Signing with babies is a promising and interesting field for research.
-Preliminary findings have identified that perhaps being attuned to their little one’s gestures motivates parents to be more mindful of their baby’s unique forms of communication leading to a decrease in miscommunication and therefore supports a healthy attachment.
+Complementing language with gestures and signing might diminish the frustration experienced by children who know what they want, but still do not have the verbal skills to express themselves.
+Findings in this field have identified that being attuned to their little one’s gestures, motivates parents to be more mindful of their baby’s unique forms of communication, leading to a decrease in miscommunication and, therefore, supports a healthy attachment.

 If you want to try baby sign language you can begin at home with these easy steps.

-- Look up some existing baby signs online or make up some on your own and begin signing the gesture every time you say the word behind the sign.
+- Look up some existing baby signs online or make up some on your own and begin signing the gesture every time you say that specific word.

-- Be realistic, you can begin teaching your little one signs at 6 months of age or even before but he might not respond back until maybe around 8 months.
+- Be realistic.
+You can begin teaching your little one signs at 6 months of age or even before, but they might not respond until they’re around 8 months.

 - Keep it simple.
-Make sure your gestures are simple and meaningful in your little one’s life.
-For example, teach eat, sleep, milk, mom, dad, book, etc.
+Make sure the gestures are simple and meaningful in your little one’s life.
+For example, teach the words eat, sleep, milk, mom, dad, book, etc.

 - Respond to symbolic gestures that your little one makes up.

-- Respond to your baby’s requests made by pointing and make some requests by pointing yourself.
-Point to a toy and ask for it or point and ask what color is this toy?
+- Respond to your baby’s requests made by pointing, and make some requests by pointing yourself.
+Point to a toy and ask for it, or point and ask what color it is.

 - Use natural gestures with your baby.
-You can add signs to your signing repertoire that are not made up by you or someone else.
-Gestures are a natural form of communication, use facial gestures, pointing, nodding yes and no, and many other common gestures to communicate with your little one.
+You can add these gestures to your signing repertoire.
+Gestures are a natural form of communication, so use facial gestures, point, nod yes and no, and use many other common gestures to communicate with your little one.

 - Have fun and be patient.
-Always remember to keep signing light and fun, don’t get discouraged if your little one does not sign right away, keep trying and make sure you abstain from making this tool seem like a chore.
+Always remember to keep baby sign language light and fun.
+Don’t get discouraged if your little one does not sign back right away, keep trying and make sure you abstain from making this tool seem like a chore.

-- Finally, don’t forget to keep talking to your little one to develop his language skills and strengthen communication.
+- Finally, don’t forget to keep talking to your little one to develop their language skills and strengthen communication.